GRE QUANT PREP

 How many times can I take the GRE?

 Once every 21 days, and up to five times within any rolling 12-month period.
-ETS's ScoreSelect option lets you choose which test date's scores to send — you are not required to send all attempts.
-Some programmes ask applicants to self-report all attempts on their application, so check each programme's policy before deciding whether to retake.
+ETS ScoreSelect lets you choose which test date's scores to send to programmes, though some programmes ask applicants to self-report all attempts on their application.

 How long should I spend preparing?

 Most candidates preparing from scratch spend 6 to 12 weeks.
 Retakers aiming to improve a score typically need 4 to 8 focused weeks targeting diagnosed weak areas.
-The final two weeks should shift away from new material entirely: timed full-length practice tests, error log review, formula consolidation, and pacing work by question type.
-At least two to three full mocks under real conditions before test day is the standard recommendation.
+The final two weeks should shift away from new material: timed full-length practice tests, error log review, formula consolidation, and pacing work by question type.